sezzle/sezzle-merchant-resources/Widgets/2-FAQs.md

 Yes, we can set minimum and maximum thresholds for displaying the widgets.
 When setting a threshold, please keep in mind your product prices and AOV and Sezzle's credit limits.
 It is advisable to instead show the widgets on all prices but update the language to state the threshold.
 A widget minimum or maximum does not prevent a customer from checking out with Sezzle outside of the approved range.
 Please specify if a gateway minimum is also needed, or if you simply do not wish to advertise Sezzle outside of the threshold.

 ## Can I hide/show the widgets by country?
-Yes, the Chrome Extension has options for US, CA, or both.
+Yes, the Chrome Extension has options for US (including territories), CA, or both.
 Widgets are also visible in India by default, as that is the location of most of Sezzle's widget engineers.
 We can also add additional countries to your widget white-list upon request.

 ## Can I hide the widget based on selected currency?
 Yes, we can hide the widget based on the selected currency by adding a custom function that listens for changes and updates the widget's display settings accordingly.